 Easy Recipes to Use Up Those Ripe Bananas

 Going bananas with too many ripe ones?
-You need our most popular banana bread recipe, plus some fun and healthy banana recipes to help you think outside the loaf pan.
+You need our favorite banana bread recipe, plus some fun and healthy banana recipes to help you think outside the loaf pan.

-Bananas have a way of taking over a kitchen: sitting on the counter, spotty and heading towards squishy, even as a tidal wave of rigid black bananas that threatens to attack you when you open the freezer.
+Bananas have a way of taking over a kitchen: sitting on the counter, spotty and heading toward squishy, even creating a tidal wave of rigid black bananas that threatens to attack you when you open the freezer.

 If splotchy, overripe bananas are hogging up valuable real estate and making you feel like a flaky food hoarder, take action!
 We’ve rounded up easy ripe banana recipes to shake things up — and use up food so you’re not wasting it.

 You’re up to the challenge!
 Yes, everyone loves banana bread (and naturally, we’ve included the best banana bread recipe on Yummly), but how many loaves can one human bake?
 There’s a world of cookies, frozen treats, healthy recipes, and even a few savory ones, too, just waiting for you to discover.

 Note: The Yummly Meal Planner is available to paid subscribers.